chef/chef-web-docs/content/policyfile.md

 ### Code Visibility

-When running Chef without Policyfile, the exact set of cookbooks that are applied to a node is defined by:
+When running Chef Infra without Policyfile, the exact set of cookbooks that are applied to a node is defined by:

 - The node's `run_list` property
 - Any roles that are present in the node's run-list or recursively included by those roles
 - The environment, which may restrict the set of valid cookbook versions for a node based on a variety of constraint operators
 - Dependencies, as defined by each cookbook's metadata
 - Dependency resolution picks the "best" set of cookbooks that meet dependency and environment criteria

 These conditions are re-evaluated every time Chef Infra Client runs, which can make it harder to know which cookbooks will be run by Chef